 - 7 tablespoons butter 100 grams

 - pinch salt

 - 4 eggs (each egg should weigh 60-61 grams with shell)(room temperature)

 - 1 cup milk 250 grams

-In a medium pot heat on medium, add water, butter, sugar and salt mixing to combine as the butter melts, when it starts to boil remove from heat and add flour all at once.
+In a medium pot on medium heat, add the water, butter, sugar and salt mixing to combine as the butter melts, when it starts to boil remove from the heat and add the flour all at once.
 Mix quickly and combine well.
-Place the pot again on low heat and stir rapidly with a wooden spoon for 30- 40 seconds (no more), remove from heat.
+Place the pot on low heat and stir rapidly with a wooden spoon for approximately 60 seconds remove from heat.

-Transfer to a bowl and let cool for about 30-40 minutes (do not refrigerate) approximately 2 hours.
-When cool Pre-heat oven to 400° (200° celsius)
+Transfer to your food processor bowl and let cool for about 30-40 minutes (do not refrigerate).
+When cool Pre-heat oven to 375° (190° celsius)

-Add the eggs one at a time to the cool mixture and mix well before adding the additional eggs, one at a time, make sure to combine really well.
+Add the eggs (lightly beaten) one at a time to the cooled mixture and pulse to combine well before adding the additional eggs, one at a time, make sure to combine really well.
 The dough batter should be glossy and creamy.

-Bake for 15 minutes at 400° (200° celsius) and then lower heat to 375° (180° celsius) and bake for an additional 20 minutes.
+Bake for 30-35 minutes.
 Turn off the oven.
-Make a small slit in the bignè (to release steam) and place back in oven to dry for an additional 10 minutes, leave the oven door slightly ajar.
+Make a small whole in the bigne with a toothpick (to release steam) and place back in oven to dry for an additional 10 minutes, leave the oven door slightly ajar.
 Remove from oven and let cool completely before filling with Italian Cream Filling or a simple whipped cream.
 Enjoy!

 ITALIAN CREAM FILLING (make the filling while puffs are baking)